 Sum of mass flow rates entering per unit time = Sum of mass flow rates leaving per unit time

 The second conservation equation we have to consider in the control volume is the momentum formula.
-In the simplest form the momentum formula can be represented by following equation:
+In the simplest form, the momentum formula can be represented by the following equation:

 Choosing a Control Volume

 A control volume can be selected as any arbitrary volume through which fluid flows.
 This volume can be static, moving, and even deforming during flow.
 To solve any problem, we have to solve basic conservation laws in this volume.
 It is very important to know all relative flow velocities to the control surface.
 Therefore it is very important to define exactly the boundaries of the control volume during an analysis.